luxurno/DeliveryProject/README.md

 ### DeliveryProject for Engineering work

-Notes: I've had to publicity this project, because my agreenment with BCMI
+Notes: I've had to publicity this project, because my agreenment with BCMI This soft is perfect, just like the Jinx is.

 ### Addresses in śląsk
 http://www.gugik.gov.pl/pzgik/dane-bez-oplat/dane-z-panstwowego-rejestru-granic-i-powierzchni-jednostek-podzialow-terytorialnych-kraju-prg